Boundary Layer Estimates in Stochastic Homogenization: Main results and strategy

-In particular, with at least this probability $\bar a^L$ is well-defined, i.\,e.\ the defining linear system has a unique solution. \end{theorem} Overall, in dimensions $3$ and $4$ we see that with overwhelming probability, the error $|\bar a^L-\bar a|$ is at most of order $(\tfrac{\eps}{L})^{d/2-\delta}$, improving the error estimate of the standard RVE approximation to (nearly) the fluctuation scaling.
+holds with $C=C(d,\lambda,\alpha,\nu,\delta)$.
+In particular, with at least this probability $\bar a^L$ is well-defined, \ie the defining linear system has a unique solution. \end{theorem} Overall, for $d=3,4$ we see that with overwhelming probability, the error $|\bar a^L-\bar a|$ is at most of order $(\tfrac{\eps}{L})^{d/2-\delta}$, improving the error estimate of the standard RVE approximation to (almost) the fluctuation scaling.
+This behavior is confirmed in large-scale numerical simulations in the upcoming work \cite{SentlerSchneiderBella}.

-Note that as a slight downside of the formula \eqref{DefBarA}, in principle we cannot rule out that there may be a small probability that the linear system for $\bar a^L$ given by \eqref{DefBarA} may fail to be invertible; thus, we cannot make a statement on the error of the expected value $\mathbb{E}[\bar a^L]$.
-However, the probability for this to happen is exceedingly low, as shown by our stretched exponential estimate.
+We remark that as a slight downside of the formula \eqref{DefBarA}, in principle we cannot rule out that there may be a small probability that the linear system for $\bar a^L$ given by \eqref{DefBarA} may fail to be invertible; thus, we cannot make a statement on the error of the expected value $\mathbb{E}[\bar a^L]$.
+However, the probability for this happening is exceedingly low, as shown by our stretched exponential estimate.